When researching for the best possible travel health insurance, you might feel overwhelmed by the variety of insurance types.

 Pros for worldwide insurance

-- Long-term: If you sign up for international health insurance, the plan is mostly designed to cover you long-term.
-If you sign up for travel health insurance, the cover is mostly limited to 1 or 2 years.
+• Long-term: If you sign up for international health insurance, the plan is primarily designed to cover you in the long term.
+If you sign up for travel health insurance, the coverage is limited to 1 year.

-- Signup: Find an insurance company where you can sign up from being anywhere in the world and not be limited to signing up before traveling or being in your home country.
+• Signup: Find an insurance company where you can sign up from anywhere in the world and not be limited to signing up before traveling or being in your home country.

-- Home country cover: You want to find an insurance plan that covers you when you are visiting your home country.
+• Home country coverage: You want to find an insurance plan that covers you when you visit your home country.

-- Risk carrier: You want to find a health insurance plan, that is provided by an internationally renowned risk carrier.
+• Risk carrier: You want to find a health insurance plan provided by an internationally renowned risk carrier.

 Cons for worldwide insurance

-- Typical international health insurance is not equal to travel insurance.
+• Typical international health insurance is different from travel insurance.

 🛟 Travel health insurance with Genki